tsogkas/amat/README.md

 ### TODO:
 ### PAPER TEXT:
+- Figure:
+	1. binary shape reconstruction
+	2. encodings of different disks on google logo.
+	3. Heuristic with differences of encoding and _all_ contained disks.
+	4. Compare good and bad placement of disks
 - Our method provides shape decomposition into part regions.
 - Image editing, painterly rendering, seeds for segmentation, potentially replace interactive segmentation (check cvpr 2016 paper).